cofresilab/cofresilab.github.io/directions.md

 image:
 ---

 Our lab is located in the [Melvin H. Marx Building](https://map.missouri.edu/?bldg=37011), off Mizzou’s main campus.
-Participants can either drive their personal vehicle, be dropped off by a friend, or use Mizzou’s free campus shuttle services.
-Tiger Line is the university’s shuttle service throughout campus, provided at no extra charge to members of the university community in partnership with the City of Columbia.
+The building is locked at all times.
+Please call or text us at 573-544-0192 to let us know you are here, and we will unlock the door.

 ### Address
 [View address in Google Maps](https://goo.gl/maps/qyhsaqvywLMfFqir7)